rakeshcdl/cdl-hoa-bff/README.md

 This is a Spring Boot application that provides REST APIs for managing application data.
 It follows a layered architecture with **Controller → Service → Repository** and uses JPA/Hibernate for persistence.

-Properties (Corporate: Asset Register)
+Properties (Corporate: Asset Register) - Build Partner Assets

-Management Companies (Corporate: management-firms)
+Management Companies (Corporate: management-firms) - Build Partner

 Owners & Units (Corporate: owner-Registry)